GeorgeOprea1/etch-a-sketch./README.md

 ![Etch-a-sketch interface image](./icons/sketchPhoto.webp)

+Created as part of The Odin Project curriculum.

 ## Features

+- Create your own pixel art.
 - Create a grid size up to 60 x 60.
-- Create your own pixel art.
+- Choose any color from the input, press the pick button and start drawing.
-- Random button always selects a different color
+- Random button always selects a different color.
 - Responsive design.

 ## Technologies